Skip to content

 Compliance Context

-UK FCA Electronic Money Institution authorisation granted February 2024 — the licence that lets Volt issue virtual accounts and hold merchant funds through Connect.
-Polish Payment Institution licence with KNF predates the UK EMI and covers EEA passporting.
-Authorised TPP (Third Party Provider) under PSD2 for payment initiation and account information services.
-Listed on the UK Open Banking Implementation Entity register as Volt Technologies Limited.
-PCI DSS compliant.
-Sumsub partnership (announced 2024) provides full-cycle KYC including qualified electronic signatures (QES) for Germany.
-Circuit Breaker is the fraud layer — ML-scored rules engine where each transaction gets a score against configurable criteria (transaction volume, count, amount, device fingerprint, IP, email, bank scheme, country combinations).
-Score ≥100 blocks the transaction before it reaches the bank.
-Merchant-controlled blocklists.
-No public enforcement action against Volt has been reported — contrast with Trustly's SEK 130M AML fine from the Swedish regulator in 2022.
-The clean compliance record is one of the genuine differentiators for operators with strict vendor due diligence requirements.
+UK FCA Electronic Money Institution authorisation granted 29 February 2024, the licence that lets Volt issue virtual accounts and hold merchant funds through Connect.
+A Polish Payment Institution licence with the KNF predates the UK EMI and covers EEA passporting.
+Volt is an authorised TPP (Third Party Provider) under PSD2 for payment initiation and account information services, listed on the UK Open Banking Implementation Entity register as Volt Technologies Limited, and PCI DSS compliant.
+Volt is the open banking data provider behind Sumsub's Penny Drop Verification flow (partnership announced April 2025), and the relationship runs Sumsub to Volt rather than the other way: Sumsub clients use Volt's AIS connectivity to do instant name and account-ownership checks during KYC.
+For Volt's own merchant onboarding (KYB) the compliance stack uses standard documentary review plus ID verification rather than a single named vendor.
+Circuit Breaker is the fraud layer, an ML-scored rules engine where each transaction gets a score against configurable criteria (transaction volume, count, amount, device fingerprint, IP, email, bank scheme, country combinations), and a score of 100 or more blocks the transaction before it reaches the bank, with merchant-controlled blocklists.
+No public enforcement action against Volt has been reported, in contrast to Trustly's SEK 130M AML fine from the Swedish regulator in 2022.
+The clean compliance record is one of the real differentiators for operators with strict vendor due diligence requirements.

 About Volt: Company Background